adjust/dev-docs/docs/ios/configuration/deep-link/testing.md

 ### Check universal link domain configuration

 :::{important}
 iOS doesn't open universal links as deep links if you enter them directly into your browser.
-You need to select the universal link as a link.
+You need to click the universal link as a hyperlink.
 :::

 To check your universal link domain configuration, follow these steps.